WashU Supplemental Essays 2025-26 Prompts and Tips

 • An itinerary of all the things you plan to do in St. Louis.

-Big-picture thoughts on the “Why Us” essay
+Big-picture thoughts on the “Why Us” essay:

-In any “Why Us?” composition, you need to show that you’ve done your homework on a given school, but you don’t want it read like a rote list of items that you Googled an hour prior to writing the essay (even if the timing of the Google search is roughly accurate).
+In any “Why Us?” composition, you need to show that you’ve done your homework on a given school, but you don’t want it to read like a rote list of items that you Googled an hour prior to writing the essay (even if the timing of the Google search is roughly accurate).

 In addition to the pure research element, a lot of the time and skill required in creating a stellar WashU essay will involve connecting the classes, professors, opportunities, etc. of interest that you have uncovered to your distinct values, talents, aims, proficiencies, and future goals.

 WashU is a place that values diversity of perspectives.
 We believe those perspectives come from a variety of experiences and identities.
-Respond to one of the following prompts to help us understand “Who are you?”
-(250 words)
+Respond to one of the following prompts to help us understand “Who are you?”: (250 words)

 While this essay is technically “optional,” we advise every single applicant to WashU to opt in.
 Remember, WashU is one of those rare schools that rejects students with near-perfect (or even perfect) academic credentials.
 It is essential that you showcase the characteristics and skills that make you one-of-a-kind.